 The length of dresses, skorts, and skirts shall be knee-length or below.

-Official school uniforms (e.g. cheerleaders, team sports, etc.) may be worn for special related activities during the school day.
+Official school uniforms (e.g. cheerleaders, team sports, etc.) may be worn for special related activities during the school day as determined by the director.

 Other special occasions requiring a modification of the dress code must be approved by the director.